 - Adjustable sling that you should also try on while only wearing a light T-shirt.
 The sling should feel comfortable on your casual setting.

-You can make it in a few hours if you follow the steps below carefully.
+You can make it in a few hours if you follow the steps below – it’s not a quick project, but it gives you the satisfaction of doing quality work yourself.

 Now use your nail and place the leather in the middle of your sling.
 Create two holes making sure they pass through both the leather and the nylon surface.
 These are the holes where the screws come later on.